This is Kentucky Injury Lawyer Tate Meagher with Meagher Injury Lawyers.

 Factor 4: Amount of Insurance Available

-The amount of insurance available can have a huge impact on the value in the injury case, as the amount of insurance coverage often determines the maximum amount that can be recovered in your case.
+The amount of insurance available can have a huge impact on the value of the injury case, as the amount of insurance coverage often determines the maximum amount that can be recovered in your case.
 If the person or entity responsible for your injury has a high amount of insurance coverage, your case will likely have higher potential value.
 However, if the person or entity responsible for your injury has a low amount of insurance coverage, your case may only be worth the amount of insurance coverage that person or entity has.

 For car accident cases, one thing you can do to protect yourself from someone who doesn’t have enough insurance is to make sure you purchase underinsured motorist coverage on your automobile policy.